 “This delicious dish of molten cheese and crumbled, spiced chorizo is loved all over Mexico, but my favorite versions are in the southern part of the country, where cooks often add tender cactus leaves, or nopales.
 (Outside of Mexico you can usually find cactus at Mexican markets or online.)
 Once you have all the ingredients prepared and layered, it takes just 10 minutes in the oven.

 A cazuela is a Spanish-style ovenproof dish; you can use any comparable casserole dish or cast-iron pot.
-Queso flameado is best eaten hot, so be sure to get it onto the table just as soon as it is out of the oven.” —Gonzalo Guzman and Stacy Adimando in their 2018 Beard Award–nominated Nopalito.
+Queso flameado is best eaten hot, so be sure to get it onto the table just as soon as it is out of the oven.” —Gonzalo Guzman and Stacy Adimando in their 2018 Beard Award–winning Nopalito.

 - 2 small nopales, spines trimmed away